TheGhostOfInky/TheBotOfInky/README.md

  - Your bot should now be running, to stop it type ctrl+c in the terminal window or close it.

 ## Customization
- - To change the command prefix edit the symbol between quote marks in the 7th line of `main.py`
+ - To change the command prefix add a `DISCORD_PREFIX` key to the `.env` file

- - To change the words filtered by the auto-filter edit the 4th line of the `filter.py` file, the filter follows the standard [Python regex syntax](https://docs.python.org/3/library/re.html)
- - To change the words cleaned by the clean commands edit the 4th line of the `deleters.py` file, this filter once more follows the standard [Python regex syntax](https://docs.python.org/3/library/re.html)
+## Warnings
+ - `battery` command only works inside of termux environments with the termux api installed and correctly setup
+ - If you are running the bot on a big endian CPU, you might need to change the color format on the ffmpeg stream from `bgr32` to `rgb32`